National Character & Leadership Symposium

 |NCLS||267||401||National Character & Leadership Symposium|

 The 4 most outstanding cadet applicants, as judged by NCLS faculty, will be notified of their selection to attend via email by 31 December.
-Follow instructions given by your activity staff regarding payment of the $60 fee.
-It is not paid via eServices.
-Failure to pay on time will result in removal from the activity and an alternate being placed in your slot.
+Follow instructions given by your activity staff regarding final registration for the event once you are selected.
+Failure to complete follow-on tasks to register as directed by staff will result in removal from the activity and an alternate being placed in your slot.

 Financial Support: Go to the eServices CadetInvest Module to apply for Cadet Lift and Take-Off Program Cadet (TOP), needs-based financial assistance, and for flight scholarships.
 These programs are designed to offset costs associated with attending some NCSAs, as well as flight academies.
 They include payment of your activity fees and transportation to and from the activity.
 Go to the CadetInvest pages for more details.
 Deadline to apply for scholarships and financial assistance is 31 December.
 Being offered financial assistance is not a guarantee of acceptance into an activity.
 You must compete for and receive a slot at an activity.
 You will be notified if you are a recipient of financial aid/scholarship before you are required to accept or decline a slot at an activity.